Krishnan-S78/zerorepo/README.md

-# This a git repo
+# This a Git repo